-Abbie’s Safe Home, the new pet shelter on the campus of YWCA’s Weaver Domestic Violence Center, will open in July of 2021.
+Abbie’s Safe Home, the new pet shelter on the campus of YWCA’s Weaver Domestic Violence Center, opened on Tuesday, August 24 2021.
 This critical community resource wouldn’t be possible without the support of YWCA Board Member Gail Alexander, Amazon, RedRover, and Be Like Henry Foundation.
 Click here to read the news release about our new Pet Shelter.

 - Pets are not immune to domestic violence, as abusers frequently threaten, injure, maim or kill their partners’ pets as a form of control.